damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 and were profitable (or close to) before I joined.
 What I like about these types of companies is that things usually aren't in a panic, but resources are still finite and treated as such.
-Teams are usually small and focus has to be sharp, as the opporunity cost of any misguided venture to move the needle is steeper than for companies with more room to make bad investments.
+Teams are usually small and focus has to be sharp, as the opporunity cost of any misguided venture to "move the needle" is steeper than for companies with more room to make bad investments.
 Personally, I think it's fun balancing these contraints with trying to be innovative and building good product.
 This article is probably only relevant for that type of company